-Long-term planning may include measures related to risk transfer (insurance), development of alternative locations through acquisitions, greenfield projects, strategic partnerships, etc.

-The plan should include all critical exposures yet be simple enough to use at all locations or units within the organization.
+Long-term planning may include measures related to risk transfer (insurance), development of alternative locations through acquisitions, greenfield projects, strategic partnerships, etc. The plan should include all critical exposures yet simple enough that it may be used at all locations or units within the organization.

-Regular implementation of the plan is necessary to ensure familiarity, effectiveness and reliability.
-Changes in markets, suppliers, processes, personnel (especially levels of management responsible for implementing the plan), and so on may necessitate revision of the BCP.
-This can only be determined by the regular implementation of the plan.
+Regular implementation of the plan is necessary to ensure familiarity as well as its effectiveness and reliability.
+Changes in markets, suppliers, processes, personnel (especially levels of management responsible for implementation of the plan), and so on may necessitate revision of the BCP.
+This can only be determined by regular implementation of the plan.

-An essential component of the BCP is communications.
-Internal communications address, e.g., staff and their families, upper management at the group level, and different locations (especially where interdependencies are involved).
-External communications address e.g., suppliers, customers, and other stakeholders.
-A clear communication strategy will avoid distractions related to constant requests from internal stakeholders for status updates.
-External communications should be managed and implemented by a single, specially trained staff member.
-These will avoid confusion and reassure the community, investors, and other stakeholders.
+An important component of the BCP is communications both, within the organization as well as externally, e.g., suppliers, customers, and other stakeholders.
+Internal communications include staff and their families, upper management at Group level, other locations (especially where interdependencies are involved), and so on.
+A clear communication strategy will avoid distractions related to constant requests from internal stakeholders on status updates.
+External communications should be managed and implemented by a single, specially trained member of staff.
+This will avoid confusion and reassure the communicy, investors, and other stakeholders.
 All employees should be made aware of the communication policy and communication channels.